mhaugrud/msumcspy/_sources/Dictionaries/intro-Dictionaries.rst

 One way to create a dictionary is to start with the empty dictionary and add **key-value pairs**.
 The empty dictionary is denoted ``{}``

-.. codelens:: cl_chp12_dict1
+.. activecode:: tdi1

     eng2sp = {}
     eng2sp['one'] = 'uno'
     eng2sp['two'] = 'dos'

-    eng2sp['three'] = 'tres'
+    print(eng2sp)

 The first assignment creates an empty dictionary named ``eng2sp``.
 The other assignments add new key-value pairs to the dictionary.
 The left hand side gives the dictionary and the key being associated.
 The right hand side gives the value being associated with that key.
-We can print the current
-value of the dictionary in the usual way.
+We can print the current value of the dictionary in the usual way.
 The key-value pairs of the dictionary are separated by commas.
 Each pair contains a key and a value separated by a colon.

+.. admonition:: Extend the program ...

+   On line 4, type a line (similar to line 2) to associate the key ``'three'`` and the value ``'tres'``

 The order of the pairs may not be what you expected.
 Python uses complex algorithms, designed for very fast access, to determine where the